Mark Walker (North Carolina politician)

 Bradley Mark Walker (born May 20, 1969) is an American politician and pastor who served as the U.S. representative for North Carolina's 6th congressional district from 2015 to 2021.
 A member of the Republican Party, he was elected to head the Republican Study Committee in 2017 and vice chair of the House Republican Conference in 2019.

-On December 16, 2019, Walker announced that he would not run for reelection in 2020.
-He sought the Republican nomination for the United States Senate in the 2022 North Carolina election to succeed retiring U.S. Senator Richard Burr.
-He came in third in that primary, finishing behind runner-up Pat McCrory and U.S. Representative Ted Budd, who won the primary.
+Walker unsuccessfully ran for Senate in the 2022 election, placing third in the Republican primary.
+He was also briefly a candidate in the 2024 North Carolina gubernatorial election and U.S. House election before withdrawing from that race to join Donald Trump's presidential campaign.

+On April 10, 2025, President Donald Trump announced his intention to nominate Walker to be the U.S. Ambassador at Large for International Religious Freedom, a position within the State Department.

 Early life and education

 Walker was born on May 20, 1969, in Dothan, Alabama.
-His father was an Independent Baptist minister, and was the chaplain of a prison in Alabama.

-Walker eventually attended Trinity Baptist College for a time before moving with his family to Houston, Texas.
+He eventually attended Trinity Baptist College in Jacksonville, Florida for a time before moving with his family to Houston.
 From there, Walker moved to the Piedmont Triad.
 He worked in business and finance for several years.
-Walker eventually returned to college to pursue the ministry and attend Piedmont Baptist College, now Carolina University, graduating with a B.A. in biblical studies.
+Walker eventually returned to college to pursue the ministry and attend Piedmont Baptist College in Winston-Salem, North Carolina now Carolina University, graduating with a B.A. in Biblical studies.

 Early career

-Walker was ordained in the Southern Baptist denomination.
-His career in ministry began at Calvary Baptist Church in Winston-Salem.
-He has worked for and led churches in North Carolina and Florida.
-He has served as a worship pastor, executive pastor and lead pastor.

-In 2008, Walker started with Lawndale Baptist Church in Greensboro as its pastor of arts and worship.
+In 2006, he became pastor of Northside Baptist Church in Charlotte, North Carolina (Southern Baptist Convention).
+In 2008, he became pastor at Lawndale Baptist Church in Greensboro, North Carolina.
 The church has a membership of several thousand congregants.